Join our Zine-making Workshop

 Getting here

-- By car: There is a small amount of parking at the venue, or more available on neighbouring roads.
+- By car: There is a car parking field near to the church

 To receive more detailed instructions on getting to this Meet Up, please contact meetups@quietconnections.co.uk.